What you need to know about the SNC-Lavalin affair

 Trudeau has repeatedly denied any inappropriate actions on his part or senior figures in his administration.
 But Dion found that the prime minister had "directly and through his senior officials used various means to exert influence" over Wilson-Raybould.
 Those actions, said Dion, violated Section 9 of the Conflict of Interest Act.

-The scandal has, so far, led to the cabinet resignations of Wilson-Raybould and former treasury board president Jane Philpott, who were both booted out of caucus and now sit as independent MPs.
+The scandal has, so far, led to the cabinet resignations of Wilson-Raybould and former treasury board president Jane Philpott, who were both booted from caucus and now sit as independent MPs.

 Here is what you need to know about the ongoing scandal: